Define Electron Affinity in Chemistry

 Measurement of Electron Affinities

 Affinities are difficult to obtain but measure from the indirect measurement of Born-Haber energy cycles in which one step is electron particle capture.
 Affinities also measure by direct study of electron capture from heated filaments.
 The second method determined the number of neutral atoms, ions, and electrons with the mass spectrometer in the electromagnetic radiation spectrum.
 This gives the standard free energy for the equilibrium reaction.
 The free energy calculated from the temperature dependence of equilibrium constant.

-Calculate the electron affinity of chlorine from the Born – Haber cycle, given the following data: lattice energy of crystalline solid = – 774 kJ mol-1, the ionization energy of sodium = 495 kJ mol-1, the heat of sublimation of sodium = 108 kJ mol-1, energy for dissociation of chemical bond of chlorine = 240 kJ mol-1 and heat of formation of sodium chloride = 410 kJ mol-1.
+Question: Calculate the electron affinity of chlorine from the Born – Haber cycle data.
+The crystal lattice energy of sodium chloride = – 774 kJ mol-1, the ionization energy of sodium = 495 kJ mol-1, the heat of sublimation of sodium = 108 kJ mol-1, bond energy of chlorine = 240 kJ mol-1 and heat of formation of sodium chloride = 410 kJ mol-1.

-Born – Haber Cycle for the formation of sodium chloride
+Answer: Born – Haber Cycle equation for the formation of sodium chloride crystal

 = 359 kJ mol-1